BusisiwePieterson/BusisiwePieterson/README.md

 🌱 I’m currently studying for AWS Solutions Architect Associate

-👨‍💻 I'm looking for a Remote Tech Support/DevOps or Cloud position.
+👨‍💻 I'm looking for a DevOps or Cloud position.

 📫 How to reach me **pietersonbusi@gmail.com**